Daniel Pipes

-Daniel Pipes (born September 9, 1949) is an American historian, writer, and commentator.
+Daniel Pipes (born September 9, 1949) is an American former professor and commentator on foreign policy and the Middle East.
 He is the president of the Middle East Forum, and publisher of its Middle East Quarterly journal.
-His writing focuses on American foreign policy and the Middle East as well as criticism of Islam.
+His writing focuses on American foreign policy and the Middle East as well as criticism of Islamism.

-After graduating with a PhD from Harvard in 1978 and studying abroad, Pipes taught at universities including Harvard, Chicago, Pepperdine, and the U.S. Naval War College on a short-term basis but never held a permanent academic position.
+After graduating with a doctorate from Harvard in 1978 and studying abroad, Pipes taught at universities including Harvard, Chicago, Pepperdine, and the U.S. Naval War College on a short-term basis but never held a permanent academic position.
 He then served as director of the Foreign Policy Research Institute, before founding the Middle East Forum.
 He served as an adviser to Rudy Giuliani's 2008 presidential campaign.

-Pipes is a prominent critic of Islam, and his views have caused significant controversy among Muslim Americans and other academics, many of whom maintain they are Islamophobic or racist.
-Pipes has made false statements about alleged "no-go" zones overrun by Sharia law in Europe, that President Barack Obama practiced Islam, and has defended Michelle Malkin's book In Defense of Internment: The Case for 'Racial Profiling' in World War II and the War on Terror.
+Pipes is a critic of Islam, and his views have been criticized by Muslim Americans and other academics, many of whom maintain those views are Islamophobic or racist.
+Pipes has made claims about alleged "no-go zones" overrun by Sharia law in Europe and about U.S. President Barack Obama practicing Islam, and has defended Michelle Malkin's book In Defense of Internment: The Case for 'Racial Profiling' in World War II and the War on Terror.

 Pipes has written sixteen books and was the Taube Distinguished Visiting Fellow at Stanford University's Hoover Institution.

 Early life and education

 The son of Irene (née Roth) and Richard Pipes, Daniel Pipes was born into a Jewish family in Boston, Massachusetts, in 1949.
 His parents had each fled German-occupied Poland with their families, and they met in the United States.
 His father, Richard Pipes, was a historian at Harvard University, specializing in Russia, and Daniel Pipes grew up primarily in the Cambridge, Massachusetts area.

 Pipes attended the Harvard pre-school, then received a private school education, partly abroad.
 He enrolled in Harvard University, where his father was a professor, in the fall of 1967.
-For his first two years he studied mathematics but has said "I wasn't smart enough.
-So I chose to become a historian."
-He said he "found the material too abstract."
-He credits visits to the Sahara Desert in 1968 and the Sinai Desert in 1969 for piquing his interest in the Arabic language, and travels in West Africa for piquing his interest in the Islamic world.
-He subsequently changed his major to Middle Eastern history, for the next two years studying Arabic and the Middle East, and obtained a B.A. in history in 1971.
-His senior thesis was titled "A Medieval Islamic Debate: The World Created in Eternity," a study of Muslim philosophers and Al-Ghazali.
-After graduating in 1971, Pipes spent two years in Cairo, where he continued learning Arabic and studied the Quran, which he states gave him an appreciation for Islam.
+For his first two years he studied mathematics but said he "found the material too abstract".
+After visiting the Sahara Desert in 1968, the Sinai Desert in 1969, and travels in West Africa, he changed his major to Middle Eastern history.
+He obtained a A.B. in history in 1971.
+His senior thesis was a study of Al-Ghazali and other Muslim philosophers.
+After graduating in 1971, Pipes spent two years in Cairo, then earned a PhD in 1978, also from Harvard.
 He wrote a book on colloquial Egyptian Arabic, published in 1983.
-In all, he studied abroad for six years, three of them in Egypt.